LXEC 261 / EU Regulation

 Check My SWISS Claim

-Free check · 2 years (Switzerland) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · No fee unless you win
+Free eligibility check · 2 years (Switzerland) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · Fee disclosed before signature

 01We Know SWISS

-SWISS operates 90+ aircraft from its Zurich hub, serving 100+ destinations worldwide.
+SWISS operates a fleet of aircraft from its Zurich hub, serving destinations worldwide.
 The airline is part of the Lufthansa Group and a Star Alliance member.
-Zurich Airport's efficient operations contribute to SWISS's above-average on-time performance (82–86%).
+Zurich Airport's efficient operations contribute to SWISS's above-average on-time performance.
 However, winter weather disruptions and ATC restrictions over Swiss airspace can cause significant delays.

 Our Success Rate